MinecraftForge/Documentation/docs/models/advanced/imodel.md

 ### `bake`

 This is the main method of `IModel`.
-It takes an `IModelState`, a `VertexFormat`, and a function `ResourceLocation` → `TextureAtlasSprite`, to return an `IBakedModel`. `IBakedModel` is lower-level than `IModel`, and it is what interacts with blocks and items.
+It takes an `IModelState`, a `VertexFormat`, and a function `ResourceLocation` → `TextureAtlasSprite`, to return an `IBakedModel`. `IBakedModel` is less abstract than `IModel`, and it is what interacts with blocks and items.
 The function RL → TAS is used to get textures from RLs (i.e. the RLs of textures are passed to this function and the returned TAS contains the texture).

 `IAnimatedModel`
 ----------------

 `IAnimatedModel` is part of the currently WIP animation API.
-Right now it does nothing.
+Documentation Coming Soon™.

 `IModelCustomData`
 ------------------